Grant Basey: Wycombe Wanderers

-After Peterborough United's failed attempt to get Basey leave the club in the summer transfer window, Basey subsequently moved to Wycombe Wanderers initially on loan.
+After Peterborough United's failed attempt to get Basey to leave the club in the summer transfer window, Basey subsequently moved to Wycombe Wanderers initially on loan.

 Two days after signing for the club, Basey made his Wycombe Wanderers debut on 8 October 2011, where he played and started the whole game, in a 1–1 draw against Walsall.
 After making five appearances since joining the club, his loan spell at Wycombe Wanderers was extended until the end of December.
-Just he was about to return to his parent club, he signed a permanent contract with the club, keeping him until the end of the 2012–13 season.
+Just as he was about to return to his parent club, he signed a permanent contract with the club, keeping him until the end of the 2012–13 season.
 Basey then provided two assists on 25 February 2012, in a 5–0 win over Hartlepool United.
-After returning to the first team from injury at a car accident, he went on to score two more goals as the 2011–12 season progressed, against Stevenage and Notts County At the end of the 2011–12 season, which saw Wycombe Wanderers relegated back to League Two, Basey went on to make thirty-three appearances and scoring two times in all competitions.
+After returning to the first team from injury at a car accident, he went on to score two more goals as the 2011–12 season progressed, against Stevenage, and Notts County At the end of the 2011–12 season, which saw Wycombe Wanderers relegated back to League Two, Basey went on to make thirty-three appearances and scoring two times in all competitions.

 However, in the 2012–13 season, Basey appeared four times at the start of the season in all competitions before being sidelined for the rest of the season after rupturing his anterior cruciate ligament in training.
 At the end of the 2012–13 season, Basey was released by the club.
 During his time there, he made 35 appearances over two seasons.